nigelm/moin2gitwiki/README.md

 ## Installation

-I have not at this point made this available as a pypi package, although there should be a package file in the releases set on github.
+I have now made this available as a pypi package, in which case it can be installed by running

+    pip install moin2gitwiki

+However to use it you will also need to install the `pandoc` and `git` packages as these commands are run during the conversion.

 However it can be installed from the repo - it uses [`poetry`](https://python-poetry.org/) to manage dependancies etc, so the best